VoxCrafterLP/JumpRace/README.md

 # JumpRace
 This is a spigot based jumpandrun minigame.
 It's almost like the gamemode 'JumpLeague' on the gommehd.net server but with a few changes.
 The plugin contains its own building system, which can be used to build your own modules.

 **Important**!
-It is highly recommended to use this plugin in a cloud-system based environment.
+It is highly recommended to use this plugin in a cloud-system based environment like [CloudNET](https://www.spigotmc.org/resources/cloudnet-v3-the-cloud-network-environment-technology.42059/).

 ## Features